anwather/ALZ-CodeDeployment/CustomPolicyDeployment.md

 4. Create an assignment definition file.
 - The example above is going to be deployed at the subscription level
-- The policies make use of a managed identity so will need to do RBAC as well
+- The policies make use of a managed identity so there needs to be RBAC defined in the assignment as well.

 Again copy or create manually the assignment for the policy initiative.
 Place the file in the *policies\assignmentDefinitions* folder.

-Be careful to ensure the parameters flow correctly and there are role assignment resources for each role in the initative.
+Be careful to ensure the parameters flow correctly and there are role assignment resources for each role in the initiative.

-For the example above this is the assignment definition created
+For the example above this is the assignment definition created.
 ```
 {
     "$schema": "https://schema.management.azure.com/schemas/2018-05-01/subscriptionDeploymentTemplate.json#",